csommerl/js120/lesson2/lesson2_notes.md

 ...

+                      ADD ANKI CARDS FOR CONTEXT LOSS!!!!

 ## Overview of Dealing with Context Loss

 The 3 problems and their solutions:

-1. a method is copied from an object & used elsewhere (e.g., passed as an argument to a function)
+1. Context is lost when a method is copied from an object & used elsewhere (e.g., passed as an argument to a function).
-   - Solution 1: use `call`/`apply` and if necessary modify the target function to accept the intended context as a `thisArg` argument
+   a. use `call`/`apply` and if necessary modify the target function to accept the intended context as a `thisArg` argument
-   - Solution 2: use `bind` on the method and use the resulting function
+   b. use `bind` on the method and use the resulting function

-2. ...
+2. Context is lost when a function is nested within the method of an object, so thatthe value of `this` is not the method's object but instead the global object.
+   a. assign the outer context to a variable, e.g., `let self = this`, and use the variable within the function
+   b. call the nested function with `apply` or `call`
+   c. create the nested function (with a function expression) with `bind(this)` to set a permanent binding
+   d. use an arrow function to define the nested function

 3. ...

 ---